 After filing application and receiving diary number the applicant should wait for a mandatory period of 30 days so that no objection is filed in the Copyright office against the claim that particular work is created by the applicant.
 If such objection is filed it may take another one month time to decide as to whether the work could be registered by the Registrar of Copyrights after giving an opportunity of hearing the matter from both the parties.
 If no objection is filed the application goes for scrutiny from the examiners.
 If any discrepancy is found the applicant is given 30 days time to remove the same.
 Therefore, it may take 2 to 3 month's time for registration of any work in the normal course.
 The cooperation of the applicant in providing necessary information is the key for speedy disposal the matter.
-Any person aggrieved by the final decision or order of the Registrar of Copyrights may, within three months from the date of order decision, Copyright the appeal the Board. or to
+Any person aggrieved by the final decision or order of the Registrar of Copyrights may, within three months from the date of the order or decision, appeal to the Copyright Board.